namduong93/team-up/README.md

 - Ensure Docker is installed and running on your machine.
 - Make sure you have the necessary environment variables set up.
 - Check that the required ports are not in use by other applications.
-- Backend and Frontend can be run separately without starting the other.
-However, the database must always be started before running the others.
-- Reset the database (running the first string of code above again) to reset the data.

 # Chrome Extension - Auto Coach
 This section details how to build and use the Chrome Extension to auto-fill participant details into the ICPC Global system.